luizhlelis/kcd-sao-paulo-2024/src/README.md

 https://localhost:7259/swagger/index.html
 ```

-Open a browser and go to `http://localhost:16686/` to see the traces in `jaeger`.
+Open a browser and go to `http://localhost:3000/` to see the telemetry data in `grafana`.